cloudlinux/cloudlinux-doc/docs/elevate/README.md

 During the preparation stages - that is, when the upgrade process is first *initiated* and before the system is rebooted - the system's services will function normally.

 CloudLinux 7 no panel/custom panel and cPanel upgrade scenarios behave somewhat differently during the preparation stage.
-The cPanel scenario will disable the site functionality during this stage, while the no-panel/custom panel scenario will not.
+The cPanel scenario will disable the site functionality from this stage up until completion, while the no-panel/custom panel scenario will not.

 ### How long does it take?